 Friday, September 16, 2016

 Much like "The Forest," a 2016 horror movie that relies heavily on its macabre setting to spur success, "Blair Witch" takes audiences into the Black Hills Forest of Maryland where it proceeds to bore and benumb, and I couldn't help but feel as if I'd seen this rodeo before.
 (Perhaps that is because this sequel to "The Blair Witch Project" functions more or less as a reboot—it not only resembles the fictitious documentary in terms of its story and structure, but it attempts to frighten viewers with the same uninvolving and predictable plot devices.)
 The formula here is simple: build up a small amount of suspense until there's about a half hour of running time left in the picture, and then pummel moviegoers with an inordinate number of jump scares and grotesque images in the hopes that at least one audience member's blood curdles.
 Not to sound too harsh, but I hated this movie.

 The storyline goes something like this—James Donahue (James Allen McCune), a younger sibling to one of the missing hikers from the first film, stumbles upon some video evidence that suggests his older sister may be alive.
 (Although it has been 20 years since her disappearance, and despite the fact that the FBI scoured the area with little confirmation of her survival, our impressionable protagonist believes there is still hope.
 To be fair, the FBI never found D.B.
 Cooper, either.)
 Donahue recruits a couple of poor saps to aid him in his search (this includes a childhood friend named Peter (Brandon Scott), an aspiring filmmaker in Lisa (Callie Hernandez), and two locals who are obsessed with the Blair Witch legend), and before you know it, the horror flick becomes a carbon copy of the original minus the ingenuity.
-In layman's terms, the motivation for this particular venture into the woods may be dissimilar, yet the happenings that take place are all too familiar.
+In layman's terms, the motivation for this particular venture into the woods is dissimilar, yet the happenings that take place are all too familiar.